 From the stories I hear from other TNR caretakers, I have no doubt that for every feral cat that has overcome its wild nature and learned to be a house cat, there are many others that can’t make that adjustment.
 Some are just too wild.
 Others do not get enough regular exposure to loving caretakers.
 For those feral cats to have a chance at a long and healthy life, the best place for them is in a TNR community.

 No matter whether the feral cats remain outside or eventually find a forever home inside, my goal in introducing you to a few of them is to help you see past the debate.
 When thinking of how best to solve the problem of 40 million cats, we need to remember that each cat is an individual and each individual is important.
 Take a step today to help just one.
 For that one you do help, the difference might be their life.

-Many thanks to Dick and Olga Paulick, who provided daily attention and affection to Bootsie’s feral colony and no doubt were instrumental in teaching Bootsie to be comfortable and even loving with people.
-Also, thanks to Rebecca Cahoon, who first introduced me to TNR and to Bootsie.
+Many thanks to Dick and Olga, who provided daily attention and affection to Bootsie’s feral colony and no doubt were instrumental in teaching Bootsie to be comfortable and even loving with people.
+Also, thanks to Husker Cats, who first introduced me to TNR and to Bootsie.
 I’m so blessed to have Bootsie in my life.

 If you wish to support Trap Neuter Release right here in Lincoln, Nebraska, check out organizations that provide it.
-The Cat House and Husker Cats always needs volunteers, donations, and those willing to foster and/or adopt.
+The Cat House, Husker Cats, and Joining Forces Saving Lives always needs volunteers, donations, and those willing to foster and/or adopt.
 Help them out today!
 To get involved on a more national level, check out the Community Cats Movement.